-Where do you kind of draw the line between, design versus art?
+Where do you kind of draw the line between design versus art?

 So going back to the California thing.
-It’s very innovative for novelty design product, for new things.
+It’s very innovative for novelty design products, for new things.
 But actually, what I’m trying to express is a more traditional value.
 So I think that’s the biggest difference between California and me.

 So when I first started this venture (An eponymous line of products), it stemmed from having taken some Thangka classes in Nepal.
 It was my Sifu’s (Sifu is what one calls their master teacher when you’re an apprentice of sorts) wish that I take some classes with this guy and see what happens.
 So I did.
-This was was it maybe 2013?
+This was maybe 2013?
 Or earlier?
 I think earlier.

 I went to Nepal and stayed in Sharminub, which is the monastery that he is building.
 It was a short stay.
 More like an introduction to Thangka painting, and I stayed there for three weeks only.